VirtualEstatePlanner/TART/README.md

 ### GitHub Actions

 By using the `tauri-actions` GitHub Actions, you can automatically build a distributable installer for all 3 desktop OSes.
 This is the recommended way to build a distributable installer.
 It's significantly easier than handling the build process manually from any random OS.
-You can find the repo for the `tauri-actions` GitHub Actions [here](https://github.com/tauri-apps/tauri-action).
+You can find the repo for the `tauri-actions` [GitHub Actions](https://github.com/tauri-apps/tauri-action).
 We have chosen not to include these files in the template because not everyone wants or needs to build cross-platform to all platforms, but more importantly because not everyone wants to use GitHub as their git hosting service.

 [TOC](#table-of-contents 'Jump back to the Table of Contents')